-In order to make a preliminary identification of existing built heritage resources and cultural heritage landscapes within the study corridor, the Town of Milton's Heritage Planner was contacted to access the Town's Heritage Inventory.
-Review of the inventory confirmed that five properties have been listed as being of cultural heritage interest.
+In order to make a preliminary identification of existing built heritage resources and cultural heritage landscapes within the study corridor, heritage inventories maintained by the City of Burlington, Town of Milton, and City of Hamilton were reviewed.
+This review confirmed that four properties have been listed as being of cultural heritage interest.

 A field review was undertaken by ASI in November 2009 to document the existing conditions of the study area, confirm the location and condition of previously identified cultural heritage resources, and to ascertain if additional cultural heritage resources are extant in the study corridor.
-The results of the field review confirmed that the study corridor retains built heritage resources and cultural heritage landscapes associated with the study corridor's nineteenth century agricultural land use history.
-The results of this data collection are summarized in Table 2 while mapping of their locations is provided in Section 3.5.
+The results of the field review confirmed that the study corridor retains cultural heritage landscapes associated with the study corridor's nineteenth century agricultural land use history.
+It should be noted that a resource located at 1689 Derry Road, and previously identified on the Town of Milton's Heritage Inventory, is no longer extant.
+The results of field review data collection are summarized in Table 2 while mapping of the locations of cultural heritage resources is provided in Section 3.5.